Ernest Payne (cyclist): Background

 Payne was born in a cottage at Red Hill, Worcester, in 1884 to John Payne, a gardener, and his wife Annie (née Morris).
 He worked as a carpenter.
-As his cycling prowess grew his employer gave him time off to compete.
+As his cycling prowess grew, his employer gave him time off to compete.
 Payne gave him a gold watch in thanks.

 Cycling career

 Ernest Payne's cycling talent was spotted at Boughton Park in Worcester.
 T W Badgery of the Worcester St Johns Cycling Club (speaking at a golden jubilee dinner in 1938) said that he borrowed his brother's bicycle "and it was seen at once that he was going to be a champion".
 Payne joined the St Johns club in 1903.

 Payne was stocky, five feet 6+1/2 in tall and weighing ten stone and 7 lb.
 He was trained by his brother Walter, a successful racing cyclist.
-Walter's assistant was Arthur Hale, brother of Worcester racing cyclist, Frederick Hale.
+Walter's assistant was Arthur Hale, brother of Worcester racing cyclist Frederick Hale.

 Payne's first race was in 1902, on 14 July at Stourbridge.
 He crashed and damaged his bicycle but went on to win the half-mile handicap (handicap 75 yards) on a borrowed bike.
-During his first season he won 13 of 14 track races (coming second in the other).
+During his first season, he won 13 of 14 track races (coming second in the other).
 He specialised in half and one-mile races.
-By the end of June 1903 he was referred to as "the Worcester Wonder" in The Cyclist.
-The majority of his racing was on grass but he proved at home on permanent velodromes.
+By the end of June 1903, he was referred to as "the Worcester Wonder" in The Cyclist.
+The majority of his racing was on grass, but he proved at home on permanent velodromes.

 One of his major trophies was the Challenge Cup.
 The cup contained 450 ozt of silver and was 4 ft high.
 He won it outright at the 1904 Whitsun meeting in Bath, Somerset.
-He won more than 150 races including regional, national, British Empire and Olympic championships.
+He won more than 150 races, including regional, national, British Empire, and Olympic championships.

-In his first season Payne used a locally-made machine, but in 1903 he rode an Imperial Rover, having also changed his tyres from Dunlop Road Racing to Dunlop Sprint tyres.
+In his first season, Payne used a locally made machine, but in 1903 he rode an Imperial Rover, having also changed his tyres from Dunlop Road Racing to Dunlop Sprint tyres.

 1908 London Olympics

 Team pursuit

 The Team pursuit took place over three laps of the 660-yard track at the White City Stadium in London's Shepherd's Bush.
 Payne, 23, rode with Benjamin Jones, Clarence Kingsbury and Leonard Meredith in the British team.

 The team had a walkover in the first round when the Belgian team did not start.
-In the semi-final they beat Canada (eventual bronze medal winners) with 2:19.6 to the Canada's 2:29.2.
+In the semi-final, they beat Canada (eventual bronze medal winners) with 2:19.6 to Canada's 2:29.2.

-In the final Payne led the team to victory with pace-making over the last two laps of the 1980 yd event.
+In the final, Payne led the team to victory with pace-making over the last two laps of the 1980 yd event.
 They recorded 2:18.6, beating the silver medal-winning German team by 10 seconds.